 Google plans to retire SHA-1 certificates – and it may be sooner than anticipated.

 SHA-1 certificates are increasingly insecure, so moves by CloudFlare and Facebook to maintain SHA-1 support may seem counter-intuitive.
 However, both companies make a case that the secure access of millions of users is at stake.

-SHA-1 is a cryptographic hash function that can convert an arbitrarily long string of data into a digest with a fixed size of 160 bits.
+SHA-1 (Secure Hash Algorithm 1) is a cryptographic hash function that can convert an arbitrarily long string of data into a digest with a fixed size of 160 bits.
 This digest is commonly displayed as a 40 character hexadecimal number.
-The SHA-1 algorithm is considered insecure, and is being deprecated » Continue Reading.
+The SHA-1 algorithm is now considered insecure. » Continue Reading.